-I lay awake trying to remember a time when I did not feel as though there was something out there, beyond the mist, beyond the edge, beyond the things I said, something…more.
+I lay awake trying to remember a time when I did not feel as though there was something out there, beyond the mist.
+Beyond the edge.
+Beyond the things I said.
 Something in every moment I held back from.
 If I had not shown some restraint, I don’t know that I’d be any different, or that I would not have already burst into flames, spontaneously combusted.
 But that does not make me think about it any less.
-Something happens to you when you grow up in a mean house, something calls to you each night from all of the other places that you are not and cannot then be.
+Something happens to you when you grow up in a mean house.
+Something calls to you each night from all of the other places that you are not and cannot then be.
 If you somehow manage not to become mean yourself, something inside you still turns to stone to weigh you down, or simply root you if you can figure out a way to get it balanced right inside of you, and that’s a pretty good trick.
-Sometimes then, you can untie from it for moments, if only in your dreams, fly away to all the places carried on the hum of a distant rail, the wail of a mournful whistle call, sounding off into the twilight between the morning and the dream.
+Sometimes then, you can untie from it for moments, if only in your dreams.
+Fly away to all the places carried on the hum of a distant rail, the wail of a mournful whistle call, sounding off into the twilight between the morning and the dream.

 I lay awake in that light, fighting sleep, trying to manufacture providence.
-Trying to sort my Prayer Cards from my Tarot Cards, though either one would do if the intervention it prescribed were divine.
-I try to sort out all of my intentions to see if I might determine what the hell I’m doing here and why the night still calls to me.
-Why I still feel on the edge of a dream that I can never quite pull into my waking, hearing echoes of a voice that says the world is mine for taking and thinking, that I’m not sure I want it.
-Knowing then, that is why it never happens and yet I lay awake, wondering, why I cannot make up my mind.
+Trying to sort my Prayer Cards from my Tarot Cards, though either one would do if the intervention prescribed were divine.
+I try to sort out my intentions to see if I might determine what the hell I’m doing here, and why the night still calls to me.
+Why I still feel on the edge of a dream that I can never quite pull into my waking, hearing echoes of a voice that says the world is mine for taking and thinking, I’m not sure I want it.
+Knowing, that is why it never happens.
+Yet I lay awake, wondering, why I cannot make up my mind.
 It seems to me anymore it’s six of one, half a dozen of the other.

 Whether I answer to the night or not, I doubt that I would sleep any better.
 The longer I linger in between, the more I see of the world and feel that mean streak in me fighting for a foothold.
-Then I wonder about that too, is that meanness only that stone in me, or is it the hard form of determination trying to find its way to the surface, to give me the strength to make up my mind and untie from this weight?
+I wonder about that too, is that meanness only that stone in me?
+Or is it the hard form of determination trying to find its way to the surface?
+To give me the strength to make up my mind and untie from this weight?